top of page

 After Hermann Rorschach published his work in 1921, the test immediately spread to the psychoanalyst community.
 It is currently one of the most widely used projective tests, including the Koch Tree Test or the Murray Thematic Apperception Test (TAT).

 The test consists of 10 charts with inkblots (example of chart No. 8 below).
-Responses take into account:
+Responses take into account the following aspects:

 • interpreted area (whole, parts);